Museums in Michigan Offer a World of Learning Right in Your Backyard

 Let’s not forget about Motown.
 LittleGuide Detroit is Metro Detroit’s guide for family fun.
 Here you will find classes, events, and activities taking place on the southeast side of the state.
 Their list of theTop Free Things to do With Kids in Detroitwill help you plan your next visit.

-And, again always read those pro-tips, find out where those reciprocity agreements are.
+And, again always read those pro-tips to find out where those reciprocity agreements are.

 Get out and Explore